SmartThingsCommunity/smartapp-sdk-nodejs/docs/classes/_pages_email_setting_d_.emailsetting.md

 # EmailSetting

-An email setting creates an input box with a keyboard appropriate for the entry of email addresses
+An email setting creates an input box with a keyboard appropriate for the entry of email addresses.
 ```
 section.emailSetting("emailAddress")
 ```